 Continue ReadingLETTER: Readers wants to start writing club

-Dear Editor: Is it just me, or is there nothing to do in Plant City?
+Dear Editor: online pharmacy stendra online with best prices today in the USA Is it just me, or is there nothing to do in Plant City?
 At least for people like me: writers.
 There are acting, dance and sports groups galore, but no writing programs.
 The nearest gathering is in Lakeland.
-In high school, I felt like there was something for everyone except me.
-I was […]
+In high school, I […]

 Continue ReadingLETTER: Honoring a true Plant City hero